obiwanjacobi/Zsharp/docs/types/array.md

 > TBD

+Should creating data use the same operator/syntax as indexing?
 Introduce a syntax difference between indexing/ranges `[]` and making data `()`?

 You could argue that indexing is a function that looks up the value at a specific position.

-Should creating data use the same operator/syntax as indexing?
+Would `[]` be an operator - with a backing function?
+Would it be overloadable.
+Would it apply to other Types?

 What would the syntax look like if there were no special operators to work with an array?